daniellem62/rest-api-cocktails/README.md

 ## 📌 Overview

 The Cocktail Recipes API is a RESTful API that allows users to explore, create, update, and delete cocktail recipes.
-It uses a JSON-based database to store recipes, making it easy to manage and retrieve cocktail information.

 ## 🚀 Features